 Society members are currently working with the Illinois Nature Preserves Commission, Libertyville Township

-Open Space District, and Liberty Prairie Conservancy to build a Birdscaping Program for a selected area within
+Open Space District, and Conserve Lake County to build a Birdscaping Program for a selected area within the

 Over the last few months, we have identified over a dozen native forbs and grasses that will help build the